nychealth/EH-dataportal/content/data-stories/traffic-and-air-pollution/index.md

 ---

 To do:
-- populate the content
 - update image
 - Change titles of viz
-- Update DW iframes if additional changes requested.
-Redrop in iframes if needed?
-- Change svgs if needed (e.g. the 1 in X graphic needs a title).
-Also the text should be readable as text - but it isn't.
-Is this about the code that we're using to display it?
-Should we remove all embedded text from images?
-Probably.
 - Update alt text
-- Fix spacing/sizing/labeling

 ## What is PM2.5 and why is it a health risk?